hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 ## What is the problem we're trying to solve?

-A non-trivial webapp involving Django might look something like the
-following:
+Let's imagine that you're working on a Django webapp that's laid out in a fairly standard fashion: All your app's data resides in a PostgreSQL database.
+The app itself is written in Django-flavoured Python, and is served up using the uWSGI application server.
+And in front of all this, you have the NGINX web server acting both as a reverse proxy and a static content server.

 {{< figure src="//placehold.it/1440x960" title="Layout of a non-trivial Django application." >}}

-A database such as Postgresql serves as your app's *persistence tier* where all its data resides.
-You have your Django app, served using an application server like uWSGI, codifying your business logic.
-In front of all this you have a web server like NGINX acting both as a reverse proxy and static content server.

-When you're first starting out with your app and you only have a handful of users, it makes perfect sense to put all these pieces on a single server.
-So you run up to your [favourite cloud provider][digital ocean referral] and fire up a VPS running Debian or whatever and you install all these individual bits of software on the same machine.
+When you're first starting out with your app and you only have a handful of users, it makes perfect sense to run all these pieces on a single server.
+So you run up to your [favourite cloud provider][digital-ocean-referral], fire up a VPS running Debian or whatever, and install all these individual bits of software on the same machine.

 {{< figure src="//placehold.it/1440x960" title="All pieces making up the app on a single machine." >}}

-Then, as your app starts to get more popular, you begin to think about scaling.
-First you follow the straightforward approach and provision a larger and larger single machines to run your app in.
-This works well until you reach a few thousand users.
-Now your app gets even more popular and you (rightly) decide to split the software components and put them on separate machines.
-With such an architecture, you can start to scale your components independently, meaning you can do things like the following,
+Then, as your app starts to get more popular, you begin to work on scaling.
+At first, you follow the straightforward approach and simply provision large and larger single machines to run your app in.
+This is called *vertical scaling* and works well until you reach a few thousand users.

+And then your app gets *even more* popular.

+Now you realise that if you were to split the components making up your app and put them on separate machines, you can scale the components independently.
+Meaning, for example, that you can run multiple instances of your app (called *horizontal scaling*) to handle your growing user base, while continuing to run your PostgreSQL server on only one (but increasingly powerful) machine.

 {{< figure src="//placehold.it/1440x960" title="Running many instances of the app talking to a single database." >}}

-with each piece needing its own VPS to be provisioned.
-This poses two
-problems:

 1. You're likely going to run into a scenario where you provision multiple Django app instances trying to cope with a certain peak load,